htw-imi-showtime/showtime-website/content/ss23/bachelor/b3-shop-gpt/features.md

 - *Short product description*

-A concise summary of product specifications, showcasing key advantages and disadventages.
+A concise summary of product specifications, showcasing key advantages and disadvantages.
 Located at the top of the page for instant visibility, ensuring users access essential information effortlessly.

 {{</section>}}